The publishing industry is an intense, competitive market.

 A partner at the Scovil Galen Ghosh Literary Agency, Jack Scovil is one of the reasons the agency is a name to reckon with in New York.
 Open to different genres and ideas, Jack has worked with famous authors and bestsellers, and has enabled books to be turned into movies and television series.
 He is persistent and a clever negotiator who fights on behalf of his clients.
 You can send a query by pasting it in the body of your email as Jack does not review or accept attachments.
 Send your query to Jack by email.

 19. Kristin Nelson

 The founder of Nelson Literary Agency in Denver, Kristin Nelson understands the troubles writers go through.
 She formed the agency in 2002 to provide better deals and payments for writers and authors so they can make a sole living from writing.
 A gritty negotiator and passionate reader, Kristin has represented nearly forty New York Times bestsellers.
-She is looking for strong stories with driven characters in any genre, young adult, middle grade, women’s fiction, thrillers and action.
-You can contact Kristin via email.
-In the body of your email, paste a query letter and the first ten pages of your manuscript.
-Write the subject as ‘QUERY’ so it doesn’t go to spam or get ignored.
+She is looking for strong stories with driven characters in any genre, young adult, middle grade, women’s fiction, thrillers, science fiction and action.
+Commercial adult novels, historical novels, chick lit, and romantic comedies are also welcome.

 20. Paul Rodeen